 IMPROVE YOUR MOOD WITH FOOD

 2020 has been a stressful year for us all and the prevalence of anxiety and depression has increased significantly throughout the globe.
 These increasingly common conditions can be treated in a variety of ways.
-We’re here to discuss the role our diets play in our mental well-being and how we can fuel our bodies with optimal nutrition to support our minds.
+We’re here to discuss the role our diet plays in our mental well-being and how we can fuel our bodies with optimal nutrition to support our minds.

 Multiple studies have found links between mental health and our diets.
 Western diets have changed dramatically over the last couple of years being characterized by high intakes of processed meats, refined sugars and grains as well as low intakes of fibre.